List of parks in Indianapolis

-This list of parks in Indianapolis provides a general overview of parkland in Indianapolis, Indiana, organized by jurisdiction and size.
-Parks in the city are operated primarily by the City of Indianapolis Department of Parks and Recreation, also known as Indy Parks.
-In 2020, there were 212 city parks, four state-owned parks, and numerous privately-managed parks.
-In addition to the parks operated by Indy Parks, there are also independent non-profit parks, as well as parks operated by the state of Indiana and by the excluded cities of Beech Grove, Lawrence, Southport, and Speedway.
+This list of parks in Indianapolis provides a general overview of parkland in Indianapolis, Indiana, United States.

+Most parks are managed by the city's Department of Parks and Recreation, also known as Indy Parks.
+In 2020, there were 212 city parks, four state-owned parks, and numerous privately managed parks, plazas, gardens, and nature preserves.

 Municipal parks

+Indianapolis's 212 municipal parks cover 11258 acre and feature some 129 playgrounds, 155 sports fields, 153 mi of recreational trails, 23 recreation and nature centers, 21 spraygrounds, 19 aquatic centers, 13 golf courses, and four dog parks.

 Other facilities

 Indy Parks operates several standalone recreational facilities, including Kuntz Memorial Soccer Stadium and the Major Taylor Velodrome.

 Private parks

 Not managed by any municipality, each of these parks is run by its own independent volunteer board of directors, and operates with fundraising and volunteer support.